cnect-web/dsmbasetheme/README.md

 ## Installation

-The recommended way of installing the OpenEuropa theme is via a [Composer-based workflow][2].
+The recommended way of installing the theme is via a [Composer-based workflow][2].

-In your Drupal project's main `composer.json` add the following dependency in you Drupal instance:
+In your Drupal project's main `composer.json` add the following dependency instance:

 ```json
 {